 - Enable storage encryption on your device, use whole disk encryption for laptop computers and smartphones.
 Don't forget to encrypt any memory cards inserted into your phone.

 - If you lose your smartphone or tablet, contact OIT so that your device can be remotely wiped to prevent access to the data stored on the device.

 - When traveling, be aware that laptops and other portable devices can be stolen so always maintain eye contact on the device and place the laptop through security screening last so that you will be through security when the laptop makes its way through.

 - When traveling internationally, do not bring your work computer or smartphone.
 Instead, bring a newly configured device with only the applications installed that you may need while traveling.
 If you need access to email while traveling you should use the web portal on this device to access it instead of using Outlook installed on the laptop or via publicly available computers.

-Additional Readings: (PDF: Disposing of Your Mobile Device, PDF: Securing Your New Tablet, PDF: Losing Your Mobile Device, PDF: Encryption, PDF: Staying Secure on the Road)
+Additional Readings: (Disposing of Your Mobile Device, Securing Your Mobile Devices, Encryption, Staying Secure on the Road)

 Safeguarding the integrity of your system

 - Apply system updates for your computer systems in a timely manner.